-Since 2001, Michigan residents have been able to show their agriculture pride on their vehicle through the specialized Agricultural Heritage Plate.
+Since 2001, Michigan residents have been able to show their agriculture pride on their vehicles through the specialized Agricultural Heritage Plate.
 Thanks to recently passed legislation, more drivers can now utilize the plates on their vehicles.

-If you are interested in purchasing an Ag Heritage Plate, click here or visit a Secretary of State near you.
+If you are interested in purchasing an Ag Heritage Plate, click here or visit a Michigan Secretary of State near you.